 The Origins of Cupping

 Is cupping dangerous, or what exactly is cupping?
-This article will answer all your questions about this alternative form of therapy.
-Cupping (拔罐), a form of alternative medicine, is an ancient practice used in traditional Chinese medicine (TCM) that can be traced back to the early Han Dynasty in China.
-However, its use has also been documented in early Egyptian practices and it has also been popular in US, UK, Europe and the Middle East for thousands of years.
+This article answers common questions about this ancient therapy.
+Cupping (拔罐) is a traditional practice in Chinese medicine (TCM) dating back to the early Han Dynasty, and its use was also documented in ancient Egyptian medicine.
+Today, it remains popular in the U.S., U.K., Europe, and the Middle East.

 What Is Cupping?